← Portfolio · P-04

 Unity LOD optimization keeps the scene responsive even with 15,000+ foliage objects in play.

-The system centers on an ObjectGenerator script that
+The system centers on a modular ObjectGenerator script

 chunk size, and foliage type without rewriting the generator each